Draw the graph of the given inequality in the rectangular coordin... | Channels for Pearson+

 Graphing Systems of Inequalities - Online Tutor, Practice Problems & Exam Prep

-Draw the graph of the given inequality in the rectangular coordinate system. y ≥ 4x2 + 1
+Draw the graph of the given inequality in the rectangular coordinate system. y ≥ ex

-Draw the graph of the given inequality in the rectangular coordinate system. y ≥ 4x2 + 1
+Draw the graph of the given inequality in the rectangular coordinate system. y ≥ ex